 - The types of arrows and bolts

+Although there are numerous models available on the market, in the end, it all boils down to two main types, namely compound and recurve crossbows.
+Often described as the modern variant of crossbows, the compound weapon can be easily identified via its shorter and sturdier limbs.
 These two critical features determine professional hunters to point out that the compound crossbow is more energy efficient.
 The compound crossbow presents the following advantages:

 - It is considerably faster at lower draw weights